chrissyhroberts/remarkable_2_and_paper_pro_custom_templates/README.md

 ```

-* Push your new templates back to the device (doing this by name is sensible so it is more precise than just dumping the whole folder)
+* Push your new templates back to the device
-	* `scp ./templates/P_eisenhower* root@192.12.12.3:/usr/share/remarkable/templates/`
-* Push your new template.json file back to the system
-	* `scp ./templates/template.json root@192.12.12.3:/usr/share/remarkable/templates/`
+	* `scp ./New_Templates/* root@192.12.12.3:/usr/share/remarkable/templates/`

 * Restart the remarkable device